wireservice/leather/docs/examples.rst

 Table from csv.reader
 ---------------------

+Sequence row data, such as is returned by :func:`csv.reader` can be accessed by specifying the indices of the columns containing the :code:`x` and :code:`y` values.

-Leather does not automatically convert numerical strings, such as those stored in a CSV.
+Note that leather does not automatically convert numerical strings, such as those stored in a CSV.
 If you want that you'll need to use a smarter table reader, such as `agate <http://agate.rtfd.io/>`_

 .. literalinclude:: ../examples/csv_reader.py
     :language: python